 Technical Project Manager

 Danielle believe’s a good balance of art and science is what makes for good design.
-As a Photographer, Web Developer and Scientist she lives and works in that balance between art and science.
-She graduated with a Bachelor’s of Science in Biochemistry from the University of New Mexico in 2015.
-Since graduation, she worked at UNM in their biomedical research labs.
-Her research included analyzing data with the Parra lab on Vacuolar ATPase in C. Albicans.
+As a Photographer, Web Developer and Scientist she lives and works in that balance.
+She graduated from the University of New Mexico with a Bachelor’s of Science in Biochemistry in 2015.
+Since graduation, she worked in UNM’s biomedical research labs analyzing data with the Parra lab on Vacuolar ATPase in C. Albicans.
 Following that she took CNM’s Deep Dive Coding Bootcamp in PHP full stack web development.
 Her project was to create software for a smart mirror powered by the Raspberry Pi that used HTML, CSS, Angular4, Bootstrap, mySQL and PHP.
-Since finishing the bootcamp, Danielle has been helping tutor students at CNM and working to form an Alumni Association for the community of graduates.
-She also works with American Association of University Women or AAUW to run a summer STEM camp for Girls hosted every year at New Mexico Tech called Tech Trek.
+Her scientific mind and skills in coding help with energy system data analysis.

 Vice President of Business Operations